 The first guiding principle of Catholic Relief Services is that "all human life is sacred and possesses a dignity that comes directly from our creation and not from any action of our own."

 Upholding the dignity inherent in every human being is at the core of CRS's work, and the agency has found that its humanitarian and development efforts are more effective and truly transformative when they recognize the human dignity of vulnerable and marginalized individuals.

 Beyond its prominence in Catholic social teachings, human dignity is also a universal principle that often serves as a foundation of social and economic development.
-Research by the University of Notre Dame found that many major relief and development agencies refer to dignity in their mission or vision statements.
+Research conducted by the University of Notre Dame revealed that numerous prominent relief and development organizations mention dignity in their mission or vision statements.

 However, CRS and other development actors have yet to systematically measure respect for human dignity as part of their accountability efforts.
-Lack of measurement prevents development actors from tracking how programs and policies uphold participants' dignity, limits analysis and understanding of the relationship between dignity and program outcomes, and reduces the ability to incorporate human dignity considerations concretely into program design and implementation.
+Lack of measurement prevents development actors from tracking how programs and policies uphold participants' dignity and limits analysis and understanding of the relationship between dignity and program outcomes.
+It also reduces the ability to incorporate human dignity considerations concretely into program design and implementation.

-With support from GHR Foundation, CRS has partnered with the University of Notre Dame to develop two measures of respect for human dignity across programming sectors.
+With support from the GHR Foundation, CRS has partnered with the University of Notre Dame to develop two measures of respect for human dignity across programming sectors.
 These measures are built upon a review of the literature on the dimensions of human dignity.

-CRS held discussions with an external advisory group and an internal group of technical advisors from multiple sectors to identify concepts from the literature review that were commonly represented In the literature and were most relevant to CRS programming.
-The measurement tools subsequently focus on the priority concepts of acceptance, seeking understanding, acknowledgement, humiliation, inclusion, respect, and safety.
+CRS held discussions with an external advisory group and internal technical experts from multiple sectors to prioritize concepts from the literature review that were most relevant to CRS programming.
+Based on this consultation, the tools focus on the concepts of accepting identity, seeking understanding, acknowledgment, non-humiliation, inclusion, respectful interactions, and safety.

-The first measure ("Project Respect for Participant Dignity Scale") assesses the extent to which project implementation respects participants' human dignity.
+The first measure (Project Respect for Participant Dignity Scale) assesses the extent to which project implementation respects participants' human dignity.
 In addition to advancing understanding of human dignity's role in global development programming, the measure encourages projects to explicitly consider and incorporate dignity-related aspects of interventions into program design.

-In parallel, the team developed a second measure ("Respect for Dignity in Daily Life Index") that assesses the extent to which project participants' dignity is respected in their households, communities, and institutions and how much participants respect others' dignity.
+In parallel, the team developed a second measure (Respect for Dignity in Daily Life Index) that assesses the extent to which project participants' dignity is respected in their households, communities, and institutions, and how much participants respect others' dignity.

 As dignity is inherent in every human being, these tools do not measure dignity itself.
-Instead, they measure respect for human dignity, which varies across contexts, individuals, and programs and which those designing and implementing projects can influence to some extent.
+Instead, they measure respect for human dignity, which varies across contexts, individuals, and programs, and which those designing and implementing projects can influence to some extent.